cdalzell/Lahman/cran-comments.md

 The local Windows check gave 1 NOTE; this is expected because Lahman is a large annually released data package:

-> checking installed package size
+> checking installed package size ...
+INFO
->    installed size is  6.2Mb
+>     installed size is  6.3Mb
 >     sub-directories of 1Mb or more:
 >       data   5.4Mb

 All data files were compressed using the maximum known compression `tools::resaveRdaFiles(outdir, compress="xz", compression_level=9)`